 The BFA in Art Education program prepares art teachers at the elementary, middle, and high school levels to promote the central role of the visual arts in the lives of their students.
 The successful candidate will be able to demonstrate a professional knowledge of fundamental art concepts, materials, and teaching techniques.

-Students are required to take 45 hours in art courses beyond the 18 required in Area VI of the core curriculum, including painting, printmaking, ceramics, sculpture, a studio sequence, 12 hours of studio electives at the 3000/4000 level, six hours in Art Education, and nine hours in Art History at the 3000/4000 level.
-In addition, they must take 18 hours in professional Education including nine hours of student teaching.
+Students are required to take 45 hours in art courses beyond the 18 required in Area VI of the core curriculum, including painting, printmaking, ceramics, sculpture, a studio sequence, 12 hours of studio electives, six hours in Art Education, and nine hours in Art History.
+In addition, students must take 18 hours in professional education including nine hours of student teaching.

 Undergraduates majoring in Art History gain a broad knowledge of visual art forms across a wide range of media, cultures, and time periods.
 An interdisciplinary field by nature, art history deepens our understanding of and connection to human imagination and aspiration.
 Its methods explore questions of aesthetics, literature, philosophy, religion, economics, and socio-political structures, expressed in the art of cultures both near and distant.
 Students build perceptual, intellectual, and practical skills to look closely, read critically, research deeply, and write comprehensively in an increasingly visual and creative world.
 University of Georgia art history graduates have gone on to further graduate study in Art History, History, Law, and Information Sciences and to careers in museums, galleries, auction houses, writing and publishing, teaching, public relations, the fashion industry, and community engagement.